 After the morning snack we set off on a morning game drive, an excellent time of day for game viewing, in an open 4x4 safari vehicle.

 The morning bush drive lasts for about three to four hours and follows routes that provide superb photographic and game viewing opportunities.
-Upon our return from the morning drive brunch will be served at one of the dining facilities at Skukuza rest camp.
+Upon our return from the morning drive brunch will be served at one of the dining facilities at Berg-en-Dal Rest Camp.

 Back at the Kruger camp you have time to freshen up before dinner, which will be served in the centrally located dining facility.